justinbreese/databricks-gems/README.md

 * BYO VPC functionality (boolean)
 * BYO CMK functionality (boolean)

+## TODO
+* Build out functionality for BYOVPC and CMK

 # [uploadNotebook.py](../master/uploadNotebook.py)
 Brief demo on how to use the Databricks REST API to upload a given file (python in this case) to your Databricks workspace